How did you get started with Jamaica Cottage Shop?

 The innovation has continued through the years with hiring employees, out growing the old farm house moving two miles north and purchasing the old Smith’s Mill.
 The forty acre industrial sight with seven buildings and a 100sq ft. under roof allowed the business model to begin offering more designs in three different formats do-it-yourself plans, precut kits and fully assembled projects.

 Along the journey, I have learned a lot and have continued to teach myself and others a formula for success.
 Some of the obstacles includes learning to use a computer, accepting cell phones, purchasing the latest technology in moving buildings hydraulically, building and replacing several websites and developing the PCK version of the designs.
 Developing the designs into kit form took ten years and is now the most popular form of purchasing the designs.
 The catalog continues to expand today go to the website or better yet come take a factory tour now and tell us what you would like to see next.
 The innovation evolves to meet your needs and requests.
-Here you can find pictures from the early years.

 Founder & Senior Designer